-What is Jakes’s job, I wonder, and why are his friends so down on it?
+What is Jake’s job, I wonder, and why are his friends so down on it?
 Is he a mortician?
 I hope he’s a mortician.
-But that is certainly a grown up job.
+That is certainly a grown up job.
 No, he’s a lifeguard.
 He’s very tan.
 Maybe he works at a tanning salon.
 He’s handsome.
 They are all handsome.

 To be twenty five again.